Back to Blog

 Part D: Prescription Drug Coverage

-• Average Premium: Around $38 per month.
-Costs can vary widely depending on the specific plan and medications covered.
+• Average Premium: Around $38 per month in 2025, but costs can vary widely depending on the specific plan and medications covered.
+Some plans have lower premiums but higher deductibles and copays, while others have higher premiums but lower cost-sharing.

-• IRMAA for Part D: Similar to Part B, higher incomes result in higher premiums.
+• IRMAA for Part D: Similar to Part B, higher incomes result in higher premiums for Part D. These surcharges are in addition to the plan's regular premium.

 Medigap: Supplemental Insurance